-During the year there was a \$5,070 increase in appropriations between the original and final amended budget.
-Following are the main components of the increase:
+During the year there was a \$3,203 increase in appropriations between the original and final amended budget.
+The increase in the budget of \$3,203 was to fund Game Day Expenses for the Golden State Warriors participation in the playoffs.